sematic-ai/sematic/docs/glossary.md

 ## Concrete inputs

-When Sematic is resolving the execution graph of your pipeline, some of the values for the input arguments to your Sematic functions can be actual values, or they can be [Futures](#future), i.e. the output of another Sematic Function.
+When Sematic is executing the graph of your pipeline, some of the values for the input arguments to your Sematic functions can be actual values, or they can be [Futures](#future), i.e. the output of another Sematic Function.

 These actual non-future values are called concrete values.

-Within a given Sematic Function, you can be guaranteed that all input arguments are concrete, because any Future passed as argument will have been resolved prior to executing the current Sematic Function.
+Within a given Sematic Function, you can be guaranteed that all input arguments are concrete, because any Future passed as argument will have been determined prior to executing the current Sematic Function.

 ## Future